shane-axiom/docker.github.io/config/containers/logging/configure.md

     - `etwlogs`
     - `gcplogs`
     - `Logentries`
-- When using Docker Community Engine, the `docker logs` command is only available on the following drivers:
-    - `local`
-    - `json-file`
-    - `journald`
 - Reading log information requires decompressing rotated log files, which causes a temporary increase in disk usage (until the log entries from the rotated files are read) and an increased CPU usage while decompressing.